 - After figuring out the filter spot, measure all the parts to make sure you have enough of them.
 You wouldn’t want to move an already installed filter just because the hoses can’t reach the aquarium or it can’t be powered sufficiently.

 - You may have to cut the outlet and intake tube before putting them in the tank.
 Make sure to keep some scissors and clasps close to you.
-All the elements should be properly clean before you insert them into the bowl water.
+All the elements should be properly cleaned before you insert them into the bowl of water.